RPT-CORRECTED-U.S. back-to-school shoppers in no mood to splurge

 Vasquez, who did most of her shopping at Kmart and Target, said she spent a lot less on makeup this year.

-Sandy Johnston, a 55-year old accountant from West Seattle, said she was pleasantly surprised when her 18-year old daughter opted to buy clothes at second-hand stores ahead of her freshman year at college.
-Johnston could use some help, especially as she will now be sending two kids to college instead of just one.
+Sandy Johnston, a 55-year old accountant from West Seattle, said he was pleasantly surprised when his 18-year old daughter opted to buy clothes at second-hand stores ahead of her freshman year at college.
+Johnston could use some help, especially as he will now be sending two kids to college instead of just one.

 Even those who feel a little better about their finances are changing their shopping habits to get more bang for their buck.